YaelDahariBIU/Tabular-Data/README.md

 Later, we trained a simple Linear Regression model on the transformed train and test datasets and analyzed the model's errors.

+* Note: The SHAP-library generated graphs in the graphs directory are not exported well.
+Please refer to the norebook to see these plots properly.

 ## How to run the code

 To run the code, follow these steps: